mmendoza27/ForeFlight-Exercise/README.md

     * Implementation of background task refreshing to ensure our fetching works when the app is backgrounded.
     * Pull-to-refresh for manual refreshing of our weather reports.
     * Logging that simulates analytics to keep track of user interactions.
-    * Caching of the last retrieved report for each airport.
-    * Unit testing.

 ## Design Decisions
 I think the minimal effort for a project like this would be a single view where you have UISwitch, a visible